clarityoverclever/clarityoverclever.github.io/_posts/2025-11-15-organizing-powershell-projects:-a-practical-framework.md

 }
 ```
 > **Notes on Credentials:**
 > In the above example I have a call to Get-Credential which will prompt the user for a credential every time the automation runs.
-This is probably not an ideal scenario, and I will discuss at length ways to store credentials or elevate an automation's session, in a future post.
+This is probably not an ideal scenario, and I discuss at length ways to store credentials or elevate an automation's session [here](https://clarityoverclever.github.io/posts/secure-powershell-automation-credential-management-across-windows-and-linux/).
 >
 > Considerations :
 > - Never store plaintext credentials in script files, use a secure storage mechanism instead.